 Prior work concluded that the best explanation for the dynamics of the shockwave and the spectra from both the forward-shocked ISM and the reverse-shocked ejecta is that a Type Ia supernova exploded into a preexisting wind-blown cavity.
 This object is the only known example of such a phenomenon, and it thus provides a unique opportunity to illuminate the nature of Type Ia supernovae and the progenitors.
 If the model from is correct, then the single-degenerate channel for SNe Ia production must exist.
 We propose here for a second epoch of observations which we will compare with a first epoch obtained in 2007 to measure the proper motion of the shock wave.

-Another common situation that occurs in proposals is when a team member has institutional access to unique facilities (e.g., an observatory or laboratory) that are required to accomplish the proposed work.
+Another common situation that occurs in proposals is when a team member has institutional access to unique facilities (e.g., access to a laboratory, observatory, specific instrumentation, or specific samples or sites) that are required to accomplish the proposed work.
 An anonymized proposal does not prohibit stating this fact in the Scientific/Technical/Management section of the proposal; however, the proposal must be written in a way that does not identify the team member.
 Here is an example:

-Note: in this situation, NASA strongly recommends that the team provide detailed supporting information to validate the claim in the “Expertise and Resources - Not Anonymized” document, that is not anonymized.
+Note: in this situation, NASA strongly recommends that the team provide detailed supporting information (e.g., a letter of resource support) to validate the claim in the "Expertise and Resources Not Anonymized" document.

 Below is a non-exhaustive list of common pitfalls when preparing anonymized proposals:

-- Including metadata (e.g., PDF bookmarks) that reveal the name of the PI.
+- Including metadata (e.g., PDF bookmarks, document properties) that reveal the name of the PI.

 - Recycling proposals prepared prior to dual-anonymous peer review and not carefully anonymizing the text.

-- Providing the names of investigators on the contents page.
+- Providing the names of investigators on the contents page or in a header or footer.

 - Providing the origin of travel for professional travel (e.g., conferences).